 A signal that is discrete in terms of both time and amplitude is called a digital signal.
 Digital data can be represented by two states: ‘high’ or ‘1’ state and ‘low’ or ‘0’ state.
 Digital computers process the binary input and provide the user with the desired output.
-Digital computers are faster, more accurate, have high precision, and provide enormous data storage.
+Digital computers are faster, more accurate, have high precision, and provide enormous data storage than analog computers.
 Electronic Numerical Integrator and Computer (ENIAC) was one of the first digital computers.

 Types of Digital Computers

 On the basis of size, digital computers can be broadly classified into four categories:

 The personal computers, laptops, tablets, and mobile phones that we use in our daily life fall under the category of microcomputers.
 These type of computers consist of microprocessor and various input/output devices embedded on a printed circuit board.
 They are less complex and comparatively inexpensive.
 Microcomputers are advantageous because they are flexible, portable, and loaded with features.